UF Biomedical Engineers Tackle the Lifecycle of Osteoarthritis with $3.3 million in NIH Grants

 Dr. Kyle D. Allen, associate professor of the J. Crayton Pruitt Family Department of Biomedical Engineering, will investigate the conditions of several tissues as OA symptoms improve or deteriorate with the support of a $1.8 million grant from the National Institutes of Health.

-“This grant is focused on trying to look beyond the [joint] cartilage to see what changes in what tissues are really driving the symptomology of OA,” Allen said.
+“This grant is focused on trying to look beyond the [joint] cartilage to see what changes in what tissues are really driving the symptomatology of OA,” Allen said.
 The preliminary OA models studied in this research will concentrate on non-cartilage factors potentially contributing to OA symptoms, including bone structure, inflammation and neural sensitivity.

 “Exercise is one of the most clinically effective forms of OA management.
 Exactly how exercise elicits improvement in the first place is not yet completely understood,” Allen said.
 We will study exercise in the models to analyze tissue changes during improvement of OA symptoms.